lucasdillmann/nginx-ignition/docs/troubleshooting.md

 [2024-12-29 14:16:43.128] INFO: Password reset completed successfully for the user admin.
 New password: 7da75d54
 ```

-Please note that application will not finish the startup/boot process with the environment variable above set, it will
+Please note that nginx ignition will not finish the startup/boot process with the environment variable above set, it
-only reset the password and then shut down.
-If you run the application multiple times with the environment variable set,
+will only reset the password and then shut down.
+If you run the application multiple times with the environment
-the password will be changed every time the application executes.
+variable set, the password will be changed every time the application executes.